-Estelle Slouch Hat, Free Crochet Pattern + Video Tutorial
+Estelle Crochet Slouch Hat, Free Pattern + Video Tutorial

-The Estelle Slouch is a gorgeous hat, yet completely comfy and fun to wear.
+The Estelle Crochet Slouch Hat is a gorgeous hat, yet completely comfy and fun to wear.
 Post stitches create the brim and a lovely V stitch completes the main part of the hat.
 As for the top, no decreasing required, just a simple cinch is all you need!

-Click below to watch a full video tutorial on how to make this project:
+Watch a full video tutorial on how to make this project:

 Materials: